asottile/nintendo-microcontrollers/hw/3ds/README.md

 ### parts

-for disassembly I followed this guide for [3ds disassembly] carefull with:
+for disassembly I followed this guide for [3ds disassembly] carefully with:

 - [JIS screwdrivers]  (don't use phillips!)
 - [precision tweezers]